 The * courses require concurrent registration: EDU 417 and EDU 417L.

 All students seeking a major in Elementary Education or a minor in Secondary Education must complete a teaching internship in the area of certification.
 Graded on a credit/no-credit basis, Student Teaching involves working full time for fifteen (15) weeks in an approved area school.
+Students are not permitted to take additional coursework during the student teaching semester and are discouraged from working beyond student teaching.

 Juniors may apply for Student Teaching only after meeting the following requirements: